alex-costich/react-router-docs-follow-along/notes/basics.md

 )
 ```

-A basic route consists of two essential properties: a _path_ and an _element_, which indicates the content the router should render when a specific path is matched.
+A basic route consists of two essential properties: a **path** and an **element**, both of them work together to indicate what content the router should render when under a specific path.

 The `RouterProvider` functions as an outlet for all routes assigned to it as a `createBrowserRouter` object via the `router` prop.